DataKind-DC/ifes-elections/README.md

 ## Contribute

 We welcome your help!
-Whether you like data wrangling, exploratory analysis, documentation, visual design, or package development, your ideas and effort are valuable.
+Whether you like data wrangling, exploratory analysis, documentation, visual design, or software development, your ideas and effort are valuable.
 To get started:

 1. Connect with us on the #elections channel of the DKDC Slack.